invoke-ai/InvokeAI/docs/features/IMG2IMG.md

     by width x height:

     ```bash
-    tree on a hill with a river, national geographic -I./test-pictures/big-sketch.png -H512 -W512 --fit
+    invoke> "tree on a hill with a river, national geographic" -I./test-pictures/big-sketch.png -H512 -W512 --fit
     ```

 ## How does it actually work, though?